 One approach is to exploit the temporal structure of the sources (e.g., Harmeling et al., 2003; Blaschke et al., 2007).
-Blaschke et al. (2007) proposed to use the tendency of nonlinearly distorted versions of the sources to vary more quickly in time than the original sources.
-A simple illustration for this effect is the frequency doubling property of a quadratic nonlinearity when applied to a sine wave.
+Blaschke et al. (2007) have proposed to use the tendency of nonlinearly distorted versions of the sources to vary more quickly in time than the original sources.
+A simple illustration of this effect is the frequency doubling property of a quadratic nonlinearity when applied to a sine wave.
 This observation opens the possibility of finding the original source (or a good representative thereof) among all the nonlinearly distorted versions by choosing the one that varies most slowly in time.
 An algorithm that has been specifically designed for extracting slowly varying signals is Slow Feature Analysis (SFA, Wiskott, 1998; Wiskott and Sejnowski, 2002).
-Moreover, SFA is intimately related to ICA techniques like TDSEP (Ziehe and Müller, 1998; Blaschke et al., 2006) and differential decorrelation (Choi, 2006) and is therefore an interesting starting point for developing nonlinear BSS techniques.
+SFA is intimately related to ICA techniques like TDSEP (Ziehe and Müller, 1998; Blaschke et al., 2006) and differential decorrelation (Choi, 2006) and is therefore an interesting starting point for developing nonlinear BSS techniques.

 Here, we extend a previously developed mathematical analysis of SFA (Franzius et al., 2007) to the case where the input data are generated from a set of statistically independent sources.
-The theory makes clear predictions as to how the sources are represented by the output signals of SFA.
-Based on these predictions, we develop a new algorithm for nonlinear blind source separation.
+The theory makes predictions as to how the sources are represented by the output signals of SFA, based on which we develop a new algorithm for nonlinear blind source separation.
 Because the algorithm is an extension of SFA, we refer to it as xSFA.

 The structure of the paper is as follows.
-In section 2, we introduce the optimization problem for SFA and give a brief sketch of the SFA algorithm.
-In Section 3 we develop the theory that underlies the xSFA algorithm.
-In section 4, we present the xSFA algorithm and evaluate its performance on nonlinear mixtures of audio signals.
+In Section 2, we introduce the optimization problem for SFA and give a brief sketch of the SFA algorithm.
+In Section 3, we develop the theory that underlies the xSFA algorithm.
+In Section 4, we present the xSFA algorithm and evaluate its performance.
 Limitations and possible reasons for failures are discussed in section 5.
-We conclude with a general discussion in section 6.
+Section 6 discusses the relation of xSFA to other nonlinear BSS algorithms.
+We conclude with a general discussion in Section 7.

-2 Slow Feature Analysis
+2. Slow Feature Analysis